c17r/AoC/README.md

 Some people are into speed running the competition.
 You've got to be pretty quick to make it into the top 100, 1-2 minutes per part!

 I'm just in it for the fun.

+I started with 2018.
+When I've got time I'll work on previous years.